Manufacturing Vitamins – Post-Processing and Nutritional Quality

 In the supplement industry, it is important to understand the supply chain procedure which applies to vitamin supplements, their raw ingredients and the processes involved along the line.

-Most royal jelly, some propolis, some bee pollen and some honey, is ‘lyophilized‘ as a means of removing the water for post-processing.
+Most bee products are ‘lyophilized‘ as a means of removing the water for post-processing.
 Why do we want to remove the water? – well, if we don’t, we have to treat it with a preservative which minimize the microbial growth and mitigates the risk of toxic contamination.

 Most nutritional supplement users reject the use of preservatives and demand a product more natural and chemical free.
 Plus, it’s generally easier to package a powder than it is to package a liquid, particularly into small one-dose capsules.